kalnikos/Pap-Smear-Classification/README.md

 After those steps, I started the training methods, I trained and optimized 4 supervised models with 4 different assumptions: 2 different feature selection methods and 2 different feature scaling methods, standard scaler and normalizer aiming to find out the effect that could cause the results.

+Compared all the different assumptions, optimized parameters and considered also the cross validation scores the results are below: